paritytech/parity-extension/README.md

 # parity-extension

-Parity Chrome Extension
+# Parity Chrome Extension is not actively maintained anymore.
+Please use Metamask in combination with a local Parity Ethereum node to be able to browse Web3-enabled websites in a fully decentralised manner.
+[Here is a short guide for more information](https://wiki.parity.io/FAQ#how-to-use-parity-ethereum-chrome-extension-to-browse-a-web3-website).

-# Development
+## Development

 To start developing the extension do: